bootstrapworld/codemirror-blocks/doc/react.md

 in the constructor, and can be updated with `this.setState(newValue)`.
 When the state is updated, React will re-render the Component.

+**`setState` updates the state _asynchronously_.** Thus, when you call `setState`, the _previous_ state (accessed via `this.state`) may be out of date.
+Likewise, _after_ calling `setState`, you cannot rely on `this.state` showing the new state (nor even the previous state!).

+This _would_ often make it impossible to correctly write a program involving state.
+But fortunately, if you pass a callback to `setState`, it will let you do a synchronous update.
+For example:

+    this.setState((state, props) => ({
+      counter: state.counter + props.increment
+    }));

+So you get to manually CPS your program to make it correct.
+Yay!

+In short, **if the previous value of the state influences the next value in any way, you must use the callback version of `setState`**.
+Furthermore, _everything_ that depends on the new state must also go in the closure.

 ### Lifecycle

 A Component class can have `componentDidMount()` and `componentWillUnmount()`